andeemarks/launchpad/README.md

     interaction.start

-For more details, see the examples. examples/color_picker.rb is the most complex example with interaction.
+For more details, see the examples. examples/color_picker.rb is the most complex example of interaction.

 ## To Do

-*   Ensure all examples are working
+*   Ensure all examples are working with MK2

 ## Copyright